The pros and cons of digital currency

 It may have something to do with the following Pros on digital currency.

-Cryptocurrencies operate using a certain type of technology which allows it to move from one account to another seamlessly.
+Cryptocurrencies operate using a certain type of technology which allows them to move from one account to another seamlessly.
 What’s more, this can take place regardless of the amount of money involved or the location of each account.

 The money is also impossible to track, which means that people can move their money from one country to the next without the threat of being looked at by governments suspiciously as anybody transferring over a certain amount from one country to another will be flagged by the banks.